Hamza al-Mustapha: Release from internment

 Following his release, al-Mustapha moved to Kano.
 In January 2017, the Government of Lagos State filed an appeal with the Supreme Court of Nigeria, for the apex court to uphold the previous death by hanging verdict of the Lagos High Court.

 In 2017, he made his political debut.
 With grassroots support and appeal to youth he founded the Green Party of Nigeria (GPN), and later unsuccessfully ran as the presidential candidate of the Peoples Party of Nigeria (PPN) during the 2019 presidential election, receiving approximately 0.02% of the vote.
 He ran again in 2023 under Action Alliance, but was legally disqualified after a dispute over whether his primary win over Samson Odupitan was legitimate.
 Nonetheless, he continued to campaign, splitting the Action Alliance into pro-Al-Mustapha and pro-Odupitan factions.
 He ultimately finished with approximately 0.06% of the vote.

 Charges

 Targeted killings

 In October 1998, he was charged with the June 1996 Kudirat Abiola murder, wife of the presidential candidate M.K.O.
 Abiola (who had died in jail in July 1998).
-At the trial the killer, Sergeant Barnabas Jabila, said he was obeying orders from his superior, al-Mustapha.
+At the trial the soldier, Sergeant Barnabas Jabila, said he was obeying orders from his superior, al-Mustapha.

 Al Mustapha and four others were also charged with a 1996 attempt to murder Alex Ibru, publisher of The Guardian and Abacha's Minister of Internal Affairs.
 Another charge was laid against al-Mustapha for the attempted murder of former Chief of Naval Staff Isaac Porbeni.

 Overthrow the government

 On 1 April 2004, he was charged with being involved in a plot to overthrow the government.
-Allegedly, he had conspired with others to shoot down the helicopter carrying President Olusegun Obasanjo using a surface-to-air missile that had been smuggled into the country from Benin.
+Allegedly, he had conspired to shoot down the presidential helicopter of President Olusegun Obasanjo using a surface-to-air missile that had been smuggled into the country from Benin.